sameh00alsharawy/CILv2-weather-testing/README.md

 ### Wetness
 **Wetness:**
 Visual inspection reveals that road wetness does not cause linear degradation, but rather acts as a binary threshold trigger.
 At a ratio of ~0.6, reflection causes an abrupt decline in performance.
-If the road becomes a mirror at 0.6 wetness, that mirror is only dangerous if there is something bright to reflect.

 <div align="center">
 <img src="analysis/marginal_u_wetness_vs_Total_Evasions.png" alt="Alt Text" width="600" height="600">